No pain, only glory as India thrash New Zealand for third T20 World Cup

 New Zealand, who have now lost in both their T20 World Cup final appearances, were bowled out for 159.

-Vice-captain Axar Patel took three wickets for 27 runs in his three overs as India became the first team to successfully defend the trophy.
+India’s vice-captain Axar Patel took three wickets for 27 runs in his three overs as his team became the first to successfully defend the trophy.

 India posted the third-highest total in a T20 World Cup match when Samson scored 89 off 46 balls, Abhishek 52 off 21 and Ishan Kishan 54 off 25.